 Many are taught incorrectly - so many think "I'll clamp their mouth shut so the horse will not evade the bit, therefore I have more control"

 It is a fact.
 I see it everywhere.
 Even I was taught that - until Dorothy Crowell, a CCI**** and CIC**** Olympic Eventer showed me otherwise.

 There are many out there who think a martingale will teach a horse a headset - because we are being taught incorrectly.

 According to what you are saying MI, we should all be riding around bareback, naked, with nothing on the horse's head.

-There are tools, and there are gadgets.
-A tool is something like a spur, or a bit.
-It refines the aids in order to make them invisible to the naked eye.
 Most tools can be mis-used, and this is when they become "gadgets", or just simply abusive.
 A gadget is something like a draw rein.
 It artificially takes place of something a rider would do, and attempts to "train" the horse to do something because the rider is too lazy to do it themselves.

 I dispise draw reins, and all that crap.
 It saddens me, and I whole heartedly agree that when I see riders using them - they are too lazy to ride properly using the training scale.